vanstee/vanstee.github.com/resume.md

 # Focus

-Whether it's writing software, wireframing, or talking to users, **I've always focused on product.** Here's what I'd look for in my ideal position:

-* **Given significant control over product direction**
-* On a team of happy developers with strong engineering practices
-* Working on an open source product or developer tool

-I definitely have opinions about programming languages and choice of tools, but it has always been more important for me to work on a product that has users who care about it.

-The sweet spot between my interests and experience is when I have the autonomy to push forward to build what customers want, with an engineering culture that promotes high-quality, maintainable code, while still tackling complex problems, both business and engineering related.
+I've been writing software for over 10 years.
+Most of that time has been spent building web applications, working with distributed systems, and thinking about product direction.
+But, in general, I love solving hard and unique problems, learning about how everything works throughout the entire stack, and, even more so, seeing how systems fail.

-But, I also have my programming hobby interests.
+Aside from the things I've focused on at work, I also have my programming hobby interests.
 I've always loved reading about distributed computing, things like Raft, MapReduce, WebRTC, Erlang/Elixir, and CRDTs.
-Also, I really enjoy building software for developers, not only because it's nice to build a product when you're one of the users, but it also typically involves more interesting low-level problems to learn about and solve.
+And I really enjoy building software for developers, not only because it's nice to build a product when you're one of the users, but it typically involves more interesting low-level problems to deal with.

+The sweet spot between my interests and experience would be working on the backend of a product or supporting infrastructure, with the resources to research and solve complex problems, on a team of happy developers with an engineering culture that promotes high-quality, maintainable code.

 {:.border .gray .my3}
 * * *